ROCm/rocDecode/README.md

 **NOTE:**

-* All package install shown with `apt` package manager, use appropriate package manager depending on the OS.
+* All package installs are shown with the `apt` package manager, use the appropriate package manager depending on the OS.

 * Ubuntu 22.04 - Install `libstdc++-12-dev`